tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-eventhub-vm-watch.md

 #### Step 2: Enable Event Hubs output for VM watch

 For each Event Hub authentication method, you need to combine both the common and authentication specific parameter settings.
-Instructions are given below for each authentication scenario.
+Instructions are given for each authentication scenario.
 To apply this to Virtual Machines and Virtual Machine Scale Sets, specify the following settings within `vmWatchSettings` in the JSON configurations.
-See Configure VM watch `<insert link to configure vm watch page>` for instructions on how to access `vmWatchSettings` using [ARM template](/azure/azure-resource-manager/templates/), [AZ CLI](/cli/azure/), or [PowerShell](/powershell/).
+See Configure VM watch `<insert link to configure vm watch page>` for instructions on how to access `vmWatchSettings` using [ARM template](/azure/azure-resource-manager/templates/), [Azure CLI](/cli/azure/), or [PowerShell](/powershell/).

 ##### Common parameters for Event Hubs output